 The fear of religion, religious dogma and the things associated around it.
 This may explain why it is, in fact, the afterlife.
 A twisted bastardization of that, but all the same.

-Windows Of The Soul: Some of it's victims can be "told" by looking into their eyes.
+- Eyes Never Lie: Some of its victims can be "told" by looking into their eyes.
 This may be a reason for the gas-mask disguise.

-He wanders libraries, always carrying an old book along with him.
-The fear of getting old and forgetting, if he writes your name is his book, you will forgot your childhood.
-Your childhood will belong to him.
+The fear of getting old and forgetting, often found wandering libraries and carrying an old book along with him.
+If he writes your name in his book, you will forget your childhood, and those memories will belong to him.

 A sentient city representing the fear of being lost, the Empty City likes to... play with its food.
 Anyone who opens one of its Doors and goes inside will wander the City, never finding a way out, until they die.
 It also serves as a neutral meeting place for the Fears and their minions.

 - Cool Gate: Sometimes the Doors that lead to it look like normal doors.
 Sometimes, they look awesome.

 - Genius Loci: A sentient city.